Sonic316899/Sonic-s-Discord-Bot-/README.md

-# `Ace Bot`
+# `Sonic Bot`

 ## About
-Ace Bot is a Discord bot designed for server moderation built using [discord.js].
+Sonic Bot is a Discord bot designed for server moderation built using [discord.js].

 ## Requirements
 * [Chalk]